sage-code/maj/alphabet.md

 If we were to use Maj phonetic we could write some English words like this:

-its       = "iţ"
+its       :"iţ"
-she       = "şe"
+she       :"şe"
-generator = "generetăr"
+generator :"generetăr"
-pigeon    = "pigăn"
+pigeon    :"pigăn"
-giraffe   = "giraf"
+giraffe   :"giraf"
-fusion    = "fujăn"
+fusion    :"fujăn"
-guitar    = "qitar"
+guitar    :"qitar"
-gees      = "qis"
+gees      :"qis"
-cheese    = "ciz"
+cheese    :"ciz"
-accident  = "acsidă"
+accident  :"acsidă"
-chocolate = "coclăt"
+chocolate :"coclăt"
-peach     = "pici"
+peach     :"pici"
-speech    = "spici"
+speech    :"spici"
-initial   = "inişăl"
+initial   :"inişăl"
-fashion   = "faşăn"
+fashion   :"faşăn"
-yacht     = "iat"
+yacht     :"iat"
-français  = "fronse"
+français  :"fronse"

+**Note:** Maj phonetic is using notation :"...", it is one of Maj punctuation rules.

 ## Pronunciation